GeorgDangl/antlr-calculator/README.md

 [You can check out the live demo here!](https://antlr-calculator.dangl.me)

+You can find the .NET version here: https://github.com/GeorgDangl/Dangl.Calculator

 ## Installation

 Clone this repository or just go with `npm install antlr-calculator`.